-Through stones shall be specially made approximately to square Cross-section, 150×150 mm minimum dimensions, and of minimum length 600mm or the thickness of the wall whichever is less.
+Through stones shall be specially made approximately to square Cross-section, 150 x 150mm minimum dimensions, and of minimum length 600mm or the thickness of the wall whichever is less.
 They may be pre-cast concrete units, if so specified.